JAVA-Sausages/Conway-s-Game-of-Life-Java/README.md

 Secondary targets:

-- let the user to exapnd the gamefield to whatever proportions desired (or within some high enough constraints)
+- let the user to expand the gamefield to whatever proportions desired (or within some high enough constraints)
 - let the user change both cell color and background color
+- let user change cell size
 - let user change the underlying rules of the game:
     - cell-alive state
     - cell-dead state